Song-of-the-Week/SongOfTheWeekInfra/README.md

 ## Spotify Connection
-* You must manually add your Spotify Client ID and Secret to `spotify/credentials` by filling out `clientId` and `clientSecret` in a JSON format.
+* You must manually add your Spotify Client ID to `/secrets/spotify/credentials/client-id` and Client Secret to `/secrets/spotify/credentials/client-secret` in Parameter Store.

 ## ECR Prerequisites